Allyson-Robert/X-LAB_Plotting_Manager/README.md

 Without an implementation, the application will exit with an error on startup.

 > ✨ **Yes—you can write your own full implementation!**
-> The documentation explains how to implement devices, dataspecs, data classes, processors, and plotters.
+> The documentation explains how to implement devices, datasets, data classes, processors, and plotters.

 ---